 A full list and ingredient quantities are in the recipe card below, but here are a few noteworthy tips:

-Tri-tip: It is important to choose a tri-tip beef roast for this recipe and not tri-tip steaks (also known as triangle steak or Newport steak).
+- Tri-tip: It is important to choose a tri-tip beef roast for this recipe and not tri-tip steak (also known as triangle steak or Newport steak).

 This recipe is very easy, but does have several steps that can be completed in different orders.
 As with all recipes, I recommend that you read through it first so you have an idea of each of the steps.

-About 30 minutes before smoking the meat, soak the wood chips in water.
+About 30 minutes before smoking the meat, soak your wood chips in water.
 If you are using wood chunks there is no need to soak them beforehand.
-For a nice smokey flavor use a couple cups worth of chips or 3-4 medium chunks of wood.
+For a nice smokey flavor use a couple cups worth of chips or 3-4 small chunks of wood.

 Whether you choose to use a charcoal grill or a gas grill, it needs to be set up with a two zone fire.
-One side of the grill is in between medium and high heat and the other side has no heat at all.
-In my grill it takes one chimney worth of coals.
-Your grill might need more or less depending on the size.
+That means one side of the grill is in between medium and high heat and the other side has no heat at all.
+In my grill it takes one chimney worth of coals to accomplish this, although yours may be different depending on the size.

 When the hot coals are just ashed over, spread them evenly over ⅓-½ of the grill.
 Then add the wood chips/chunks as listed below.

-- Wood chips - place the chips in a smoke box or tinfoil packet and lay them directly on the coals.
-They should be smoking by the tie the meat is done searing.
+- Wood chips - place the chips in a smoke box or tinfoil tray, then lay the tray directly on the coals.
+They should be smoking by the time the meat is done searing.

 - Wood chunks - these can go directly on the coals.

-The target for a perfect medium is when the internal temperature reaches about 145º in the thickest part of the roast.
+For a roast cooked to medium, remove it from the grill when the internal temperature reaches about 145º in the thickest part of the roast.
+For medium rare pull it off when it reaches 135-140°.
 Using a meat thermometer is the only way to know for sure what the internal temperature is.
 My favorite is this digital thermometer (affiliate) that gives a very quick and accurate reading.
-For an end result closer to medium rare pull it off between 135-140º.

-Tri-tip is slightly trickier to cut against the grain than other cuts.
-Unlike flank steak, which goes in only one direction, the grain changes direction part way through.
+Unlike flank steak, which goes in only one direction, the grain in a tri-tip roast changes direction part way through.
 Don’t worry, once you get the knack for finding it, it’s easy peasy.
+For a visual, look at the diagram below.

 👨👩👧👦 For a crowd